marumarudesuka/interactive-card/README.md

-├── design-system/    Shared visual tokens and dialog styles ├── helpers/          Formatting, entity, chart, and layout logic ├── repositories/     Browser-local configuration persistence ├── styles/           Shared card and responsive layout styles ├── theme/            Card material and theme handling ├── types/            TypeScript configuration and view-model types └── index.ts          Bundle entry point
+├── design-system/    Shared visual tokens and dialog styles ├── helpers/          Formatting, entity, chart, and layout logic ├── repositories/     Browser-local configuration persistence ├── styles/           Shared card styles and responsive layouts ├── theme/            Card material and theme handling ├── types/            TypeScript configuration and view models └── index.ts          Build entry point

-docs/                 Screenshots and architecture notes scripts/              Project verification scripts dist/                 Generated production bundle
+docs/                 Screenshots and architecture documentation scripts/              Project validation scripts dist/                 Generated production build
 ```

-For a short overview of the internal runtime flow, see [docs/architecture.md](./docs/architecture.md).
+A brief overview of the internal architecture is available in [docs/architecture.md](./docs/architecture.md).

-## Roadmap
+## Future Plans

-There is no formal release roadmap yet.
-Near-term work is focused on testing the cards with more Home Assistant configurations, keeping stored settings compatible, and preparing the repository metadata needed for a future HACS release.
+The project is currently under active development.
+Future work focuses on stability, compatibility, and preparation for the Home Assistant community ecosystem.

+Near-term plans:

+- Test across different Home Assistant configurations to improve compatibility
+- Improve repository structure and metadata required for future HACS publication
+- Continue refining card interactions and energy visualization based on community feedback

+Long-term plans:

+- Integrate more smart home device data for a more complete home energy management experience
+- Combine Home Assistant automation capabilities with energy data for intelligent control, such as solar optimization, smart plugs, and energy usage strategies
+- Develop more editable energy scenarios that allow users to create personalized automation experiences
+- Continue improving interface design and interaction quality for easier energy monitoring, analysis, and management

-## Contributing
+## Feedback & Support

-Issues and focused pull requests are welcome.
-Before opening a pull request:

-1. Install dependencies with `npm install`.
-2. Make the change in a dedicated branch.
-3. Run `npm run check`.
-4. Describe the Home Assistant configuration used to verify UI or entity-related changes.
+Welcome to submit issues, feature requests, and usage feedback through GitHub Issues.

+When reporting a problem, please provide the following information when possible:

+- Home Assistant version
+- Browser environment
+- Entity type being used
+- Screenshots or reproduction steps

+This information helps identify problems faster and continuously improve the project.

+New feature ideas and discussions are also welcome as we continue improving the Interactive Card energy management experience.